sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 ## Purpose
 To allow you to inspect a package before you download it.
 The plugin requires a valid Sonatype Nexus Lifecycle instance.
-You must be licensed to use Nexus lifecycle to use this plugin.
+You must be licensed to use Nexus Lifecycle to use this plugin.
 The plugin can scan packages at the following repositories.

 1. Java - maven - https://search.maven.org/